On the stability properties of power networks with time-varying inertia: Simulations

 The frequency response at bus $23$ for the three considered cases is depicted in Fig. \ref{Fig_frequency_16}.
 From Fig. \ref{Fig_frequency_16}, it follows that case (ii) yields an oscillatory frequency response, demonstrating how fast inertia oscillations may cause stability issues.
 On the other hand, a stable response was observed when case (iii) was implemented.
 The latter demonstrates how imposing a suitable bound on the rate of change of inertia may enable a stable response and verifies the analysis presented in Section \ref{Sec: Convergence}.

 To demonstrate how local inertia variations may result in unstable behaviour, we simulated the above described setting with a very small load disturbance of magnitude $0.01$ p.u. at load buses $2$ and $3$ at $t = 1$ second.
 In addition, we considered varying inertia at bus $57$ and constant inertia at all remaining buses.
 Similar to Section \ref{subsection_NPCC}, the design of the virtual inertia trajectory at bus $57$ followed the arguments in the proof of Theorem \ref{thm_instability}, i.e. large inertia values were employed during large frequency deviations and no virtual inertia was considered otherwise.
 The frequency response at a randomly selected bus (bus $20$) is presented in Fig. \ref{Fig_single_instability_NYNE}.
 Figure \ref{Fig_single_instability_NYNE} depicts growing oscillations, caused due to the inertia variations at bus $57$.
-Considering that such response follows from a normally negligible disturbance (of $2$ MW) demonstrates the capability of local inertia variations to cause instability in power networks and verifies the analysis presented in Section~\ref{Sec_Instability}.
+Considering that such response follows from a normally negligible disturbance (of $2$ MW) demonstrates the capability of local inertia variations to cause instability in power networks and verifies the analysis presented in Section~\ref{Sec_Instability}. \ak{Finally, the power associated with varying inertia at bus $57$ is depicted in Fig. \ref{Fig_NYNE_instability_power}.
+From Fig. \ref{Fig_NYNE_instability_power}, it follows that the power associated with varying inertia gradually increases in an oscillating manner, reaching an amount that is substantial, but still a small portion of the total network power, to yield unstable behaviour. }